Phil-Barber/phil-barber/src/pages/books/snow-falling-on-cedars.md

 ---

 This book was given to me as a gift on my 26th birthday by my dear friend Will;
-I hold his judgemnt in very high regard so I was eager to start.
+I hold his judgment in very high regard so I was eager to start.
 Once again he didn't disappoint.
 This serendipitously coincided with my return from LA where I had been working with a prospective client, Cedars Sinai hospital.
 Despite wincing involuntarily at each mention of "cedars", of which there are many, this